akhil755/Chronos_Couriers/README.md

 - Package States: `PENDING`, `ASSIGNED`, `DELIVERED`
 - Reassignment happens automatically on rider status change

+### 🧍Rider Assignment Logic
+   **A Rider must be:**

+- AVAILABLE

+- Able to handle fragile items if the package is fragile

+- First matching eligible rider is assigned

+### 🧍Rider Status Transitions
+-Riders can transition between AVAILABLE, BUSY, and OFFLINE
+- If a rider goes OFFLINE while delivering, the package is:
+- - Returned to queue
+- - Logged in the audit system

+### 📊Fragile Handling
+- Fragile packages can only be assigned to riders with fragileHandling = true
+- If no such rider is available, package stays in PENDING

 ### 📚 Logging & Auditing

 - All transitions are recorded using `AuditLogger`